U.S. House Democrats push for federal gun reform following surgeon general advisory

 “If we focus on the science and the data of this, I think there are some hearts and minds we can change on the Republican side to actually get things like universal background checks passed,” he said.

-The post U.S. House Democrats push for federal gun reform following surgeon general advisory appeared first on North Dakota Monitor.
+The post U.S. House Democrats push for federal gun reform following surgeon general advisory appeared first on New Hampshire Bulletin.